quii/learn-go-with-tests/databases.md

 FAIL
 ```

-It's complaining that the constraint already exists.
+`PostgreSQL` is complaining that the constraint already exists.
 Unfortunately, there is no handy `IF NOT EXISTS` for constraint creation on `PostgreSQL`.
 We have two ways to go about this:

 1. Create a `PostgreSQL` function using the scripting language provided by `PostgreSQL`.
-2. Or, drop the constraint before creation, to ensure it runs without a hitch.
+2. Drop the constraint before creation, to ensure it runs without a hitch.

 Being honest here, option 2 is bad.
-This exposes your system to exist without the constraint, even for a few milliseconds, bad things could happen.
+This exposes your system to exist without the constraint, even for a few milliseconds, and bad things could happen.
 Not to mention the cost of the unnecessary write operation.

 But, since this is not an `SQL` book, we're going to opt for the easier of the two, that is, option 2.
 If this were a real application, option 1 would be the choice without question.
 If you still want to go this way, search online for "postgresql add constraint if not exists", answers abound.